naofumi/first_try/README.md

 it is inserted into the `root#react-root` element in `index.html`.
 CSS is also loaded.

-The build also generates a manifest file so that the "root" application can always pull the latest versions.
+The build will generate a manifest file so that the "root" application can look up the filenames of the latest versions.

-This is how the React side is displayed when working inside this micro frontend.

-Convenience methods are available to simplify this.

 ### Hotwire side

 Hotwire is a combination of HTML and JavaScript.
 We need to pull in both.

 The "root" container application will pull in HTML from the "hotwire-side" applications using `turbo-frames`.
+This will require CORS settings, which are provided in `vercel.json` for Vercel deployment.
 The container application will also pull in the JavaScript and CSS from the "hotwire-side" application.

-The build also generates a manifest file so that the "root" application can always pull the latest versions.
+The build will generate a manifest file so that the "root" application can look up the filenames of the latest versions.

-Convenience methods are available to simplify this.

 ### Root: Container app

-To ensure that we always use the latest micro frontend versions, we use digests.
+This container application will pull in the files required for showing the "react-side" and the "hotwire-side" micro-frontends.
-The root application has convenience methods to read manifest files and request the latest files.
+It will first read the manifest files from the frontends and request the latest file versions.

+The container application has an elementary client-side router to switch between pages depending on the browser URL.
+Each page will pull in the micro-frontends that it needs.

 In addition to the vanilla JavaScript version of the root application, we also have a React version ("root-react").
 The React version makes it easier to do a "multi-page" SPA,